leyluw777/React-Netstorm-Page/README.md

 * All cards have their own hover styles with transitions, so you can check it on demo version.
 * For optimizing code components and props were used for creating cards of same design and shape, some inner elements such as images, texts were changed.
+* In the second section you can see the slick slider which is manipulated by dots below.